nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `list case` followed by `delete case 2` deletes the 2nd case in the list.

 #### Open case: `open case CASE_NO`
-Enters the specified case where users can add more information regarding the case [(see Investigation Case Page)](#investigation-case-page).
+Enters the specified case (opened to the right panel), where users can view and edit information for that particular case.
+[(see Investigation Case Page)](#investigation-case-page).

 Format:  `open case CASE_NO`